-- 1.1 To continue to manage and develop the park in accordance with the Local Government Act 1974, the Local Government Act 2002 and the Resource Management Act 1991, including regional and district plans.
-Greater Wellington, in accordance with Council policy and statutory powers, is responsible for decision-making processes affecting the park. - 1.2 To reinvest revenue generated within the park for park management.
-The Local Government Act 2002 provisions govern expenditure.
+- 1.1 To continue to manage and develop the park in accordance with the Local Government Act 1974, Local Government Act 2002 and Resource Management Act 1991, including regional and district plans.
+Greater Wellington Regional Council, in accordance with Council policy and statutory powers, is responsible for decision making processes affecting the park. - 1.2 To reinvest revenue generated within the park for park management where appropriate.